JohnTheTripper/moviegoer-prototype/movies_cited.md

 - *What Still Remains*.
 Directed by Josh Mendoza, Strike the Sun Entertainment, 2018.
 - *Yesterday*.
 Directed by Danny Boyle, Perfect World Pictures, 2019.

+Some of the above movies were also used for other *Moviegoer* modules.
+The below movies were not used for shot modeling, but were used in other modules.

-## Movies Used for Scene Clustering
+## Movies Used for Scene Clustering, Dialogue Attribution, Vision Features, etc.
+- *Rides Start at 10:00*.
+Directed by Tim Lee, not distributed, 2017.
-- *Hustle, The*.
-Directed by Chris Addison, Metro-Goldwyn-Mayer, 2019.
+- *Teen Spirit*.
+Directed by Max Minghella, Mister Smith Entertainment, 2018.
-- *Extremely Wicked, Shockingly Evil and Vile*.
-Directed by Joe Berlinger, COTA Films, 2019.